 If you are the beneficial owner of shares held in street name and do not provide specific voting instructions to the organization that holds your shares, the organization may generally vote your shares at their discretion on "routine matters" but cannot vote on "non-routine" matters.
-"Non-routine" matters would include the election of directors (Proposal No. 1) and the advisory (non-binding) vote on executive compensation (Proposal No. 3) and the amendment and restatement of our Certificate of Incorporation

-(Proposal No. 4), while "routine" matters would include the ratification of the appointment of our independent registered public accounting firm (Proposal No. 2).
+"Non-routine" matters would include the election of directors (Proposal No. 1), the advisory (non-binding) vote on executive compensation (Proposal No. 3) and the advisory (non-binding) vote regarding the frequency of future advisory votes on executive compensation (Proposal No. 4), while "routine" matters would include the ratification of the appointment of our independent registered public accounting firm (Proposal No. 2).